Union Pacific North Line: History

-The North line became part of Metra when the agency was formed in 1984.
-The trains continued to be operated by the Chicago and North Western Railway under contract until that railroad was bought by Union Pacific in 1995.
-UP now operates passenger services along the line for Metra.
-Under a longstanding agreement that UP inherited from the C&NW, Metra owns the vehicles and the stations along the line, but Union Pacific employs the crew who actually operate the trains, and they also control the right-of-way along the route.
+From 1995 to 2025, Union Pacific operated passenger services along the line for Metra.
+Under a longstanding agreement that Union Pacific inherited from the C&NW, Metra owned the rolling stock and the stations along the line, while Union Pacific crews operated the trains, and Union Pacific had continued to control the right-of-way along the route.

+Between 2010 and 2022, Metra and Union Pacific worked to replace 11 bridges that were over 100-years-old and beyond their useful life on Chicago's North Side between Balmoral Avenue and Grace Street.
+The project cost was $166 million and included the complete reconstruction of the Ravenswood station.

+In 2021, Metra announced plans to replace an additional set of 11 bridges between Addison Street and Fullerton Avenue.
+The project is expected to cost $337 million, with much of the funding coming from a $117 million federal MEGA grant.
+Construction was expected to start in 2023 following the completion of the Balmoral Ave-Grace St bridges, but Metra has faced pushback from residents living along the right-of-way.
+As of October 2025, Metra anticipates construction to begin in 2026 and be completed by the end of 2030.
+All 22 bridges from Balmoral Avenue to Fullerton Avenue were expected to have been replaced by 2018.

-Beginning in 2023, the Union Pacific Railroad announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.
-The transfer was initially expected to occur by Q1 2024; however, it was delayed by a year to May 16, 2025.
+Beginning in 2023, Union Pacific announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.

+The transfer was initially expected to occur by Q1 or the end of March 2024, but it was delayed by a year to May 16, 2025.